course-go/reelgoofy/README.md

 # ReelGoofy: REST API & Testing

 ReelGoofy is movie recommendation service.

-This project serves as a template for the third homework assignment.
+This project serves as a template for the homework assignment.
-The fourth and fifth assignments continue building upon this project.
 To learn more about the homework assignments in general, visit the [homework](https://github.com/course-go/homework) repository.